-The faculty shall carry out its responsibility through significant involvement at the departmental, school, and college levels.
+The faculty shall carry out its responsibility through significant involvement at the departmental, school and university levels.
 The bylaws outline the extent and manner of faculty participation at the college level.
 In order to ensure adequate faculty involvement at the departmental and school levels, the following specifications shall in all cases be met:

-- 1. Departmental Organization - Each department shall elect/appoint a personnel committee to deal with reappointments, continuing appointment and promotions, as well as other personnel matters specifically included in the department personnel policies and procedures as the responsibility of the department personnel committee.
+1. Departmental Organization

+Each department shall elect/appoint a personnel committee to deal with reappointments, continuing appointment and promotions, as well as other personnel matters specifically included in the department personnel policies and procedures as the responsibility of the department personnel committee.
 Chairs of departments may be elected to these committees as the individual departments see fit.
-The personnel committee shall be operative by September 15 of each year and shall elect one of its members to serve as chair.
-The committee shall transmit their recommendations to the appropriate people, school or College committee, with informational copies to the school dean.
-The committee shall also transmit their recommendations to the department chair if the chair is not a committee member. - 2.
-School Organization - The members of each of the three academic schools and the professional staff of the College shall elect/appoint school or divisional committees to deal with personnel matters.
-In the academic schools, a school curriculum committee shall also be elected/appointed.
-Committees to deal with any other matters of concern to the school as a whole shall be selected through procedures approved by the members of the respective area and shall report to the school faculty.
-School committees shall receive and act upon recommendations from departments and shall transmit such recommendations to the people and administrators concerned.
+The personnel committee shall be operative by Sept.
+15 of each year and shall elect one of its members to serve as chair.
+The committee shall transmit their recommendations to the appropriate people, school or committee, with informational copies to the school dean.
+The committee shall also transmit their recommendations to the department their recommendations to the school dean.